 Abstract:

-The analysis highlights the multidimensional nature of well-being in older adulthood and underscores the need for public policies that address not only economic and health conditions but also institutional stability, the quality of public services, levels of social trust and the adequacy of pension systems in relation to citizens’ expectations.
+Overall, the study highlights the importance of public policies that account not only for economic and health-related factors but also for institutional stability, the quality of public services, levels of social trust and the alignment of pension systems with citizens’ expectations.
+These findings underline that subjective evaluations of quality of life in older age are shaped by a complex interplay of structural conditions, social relationships and cultural response patterns.